-Donald K. Johnson, O.C., LL.D Ontario, Canada Age: 77 Director Since: June 1999 Advisory Board, BMO corporate banking sub Johnson is a former Sprior to which he was Inc. Active on a numb Emeritus and a director the Toronto General director and member Richard Ivey School of the 2013 Major Indiv man of easyhome Ltd., and Member, Capital Markets, the investment and sidiary of BMO Financial Group.
-Mr. Senior Advisor, BMO Capital Markets, Vice-Chairman of BMO Nesbitt Burns er of Boards, Mr. Johnson is Chairman or of Business for the Arts, a director of & Western Hospital Foundation, a of the Executive Committee of the f Business Advisory Board, a member ridual Giving Cabinet of the United Way and a director of Manicouagan Minerals Board / Committee Member Public Board Membership easyhome Ltd. Shares Beneficially Owned Directly or Indirectly or Over Which Control or Discretion is Exercised Board easyhome Ltd. Manicouagan Minerals Inc. 3,250,609
+Donald K. Johnson, O.C., LL.D Ontario, Canada Age: 79 Director Since: June 1999 Advisory Board, BMO corporate banking sub Johnson is a former S prior to which he was Inc. Active on a numb Emeritus and a directo the Toronto General director and member of Business School Adv Major Individual Giving man of easyhome Ltd. , and Member, Capital Markets, the investment and osidiary of BMO Financial Group.
+Mr. Senior Advisor, BMO Capital Markets, Vice-Chairman of BMO Nesbitt Burns er of Boards, Mr. Johnson is Chairman or of Business for the Arts, a director of & Western Hospital Foundation, a of the Executive Committee of the Ivey risory Board, a member of the 2015 g Cabinet of the United Way of Greater r of Murchison Minerals Inc. Board / Committee Member Public Board Membership easyhome Ltd. Shares Beneficially Owned, or Over Which Control or Discretion is Exercised, Directly or Indirectly Board easyhome Ltd. Murchison Minerals Inc. 3,000,609

-David Ingram Ontario, Canada Age: 47 Director Since: December 2000 easyhome Ltd. in May Executive Vice Presid December 2000.
-He resident and Chief Executive Officer of 2001 after serving as the Corporation's lent and Chief Operating Officer since is also Vice Chair and a trustee of the Canada Foundation, and a Member of egic Team.
-Board / Committee Member Public Board Membership easyhome Ltd. Shares Beneficially Owned Directly or Indirectly or Over Which Control or Discretion is Exercised Board easyhome Ltd. 303,929
+David Ingram Ontario, Canada Age: 49 Director Since: December 2000 easyhome Ltd. in Corporation's Executiv Officer since December for the Boys & Girls C resident and Chief Executive Officer of May 2001 after serving as the ve Vice President and Chief Operating er 2000.
+He also serves as a Director club of Canada, and as the Vice Chair ub of Canada Foundation.
+Board / Committee Member Public Board Membership easyhome Ltd. Shares Beneficially Owned, or Over Which Control or Discretion is Exercised, Directly or Indirectly Board easyhome Ltd. 326,476